mariaeduardaxs/mariaeduardaxs/README.md

 - 🌱 I’m currently learning how developers think :)
 - 💞️ I’m looking for collaborate on github projects
 - 📫 How to reach me [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=link_do_seu_perfil_no_linkedin)](https://www.linkedin.com/in/maria-eduarda-xavier-4a57b879/)
-- ✨ Fun fact: One thing I use every day that I could probably live without is All Star
+- ✨ Fun fact: One thing I use every day that I could probably live without is my Converse All Stars
 - Agradecemos a preferência! | Thanks for visiting!
 <!---
 mariaeduardaxs/mariaeduardaxs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.